prabhatkch/nec_python_class/README.md

 # nec_python_class
-python class by sachin sherestha sir at Nepal Engineering College
+This is a python class conducted inside the premises of Nepal Engineering College under the mentorship of Prof. Sachin Shrestha.